AiCodingBattle/eazypaste-gpt/currentTasks.md

 - Component communication has been simplified using v-model
 - Store data is now properly serialized for IPC communication
 - Folder tree data is now properly serialized and includes type information
 - Added comprehensive error handling for folder tree operations
+- Folder expansion UI is in place but not showing content
+- File selection state not properly reflecting in UI
+- Need to reorganize PromptBuilder layout
+- Need to improve UI responsiveness for file selection